 Bungee jumping had been on our list for a long time.

 But in the end, it proved much harder than it seemed in photos and videos.

-Bungee jumping took our adventures to another level, and we learned a few life lessons.
+Bungee jumping took our adventures to another level, and we learnt a few life lessons.

 While we were on our last road trip in New Zealand, we knew this was the best place to try it.